tinacms/tina.io/content/guides/tina-cloud/existing-site/add-tinacms.md

 export default TinaWrapper
 ```

-Remember in the dashboard seeing an organization-id and client-id? **You will need to copy/paste those values into the code snippet above.**
+Remember the `organization-id` and `client-id` on the app settings in the Tina Cloud dashboard? **Time to copy/paste those values into the code snippet above.**

 ## Use the Tina Wrapper